-When you view a show, Set List Maker offers several layouts for different performance or rehearsal situations.
+When you view a show or smart list, Set List Maker offers several layouts for different performance or rehearsal situations.
 You can customize any layout, or create your own, but here are some basic functions common to all of them:

 - Layouts can include a song list, buttons and fields for the selected song, or both.
 If the layout includes a song list, you can tap a song in the list to select that song.
 You can also swipe horizontally anywhere outside of the list to select the next or previous song in the set list.

 - To use a different layout, tap the back button in the top left corner of the screen, then select another layout from the list.
 You can also cycle through your layouts using a remote control action.

 - Layouts are specific to a screen size and orientation.
-If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a show, the layout will automatically change to the last layout used in that orientation.
+If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a show, the layout will automatically change to the last layout used in that window size and orientation.

 - If you need to edit a song from the show view, you can tap the Edit button that appears in the bottom left corner of your screen.

 - If you need to add a new song to your show during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
 The song will appear in your show after the previously selected song.
 It will be added permanently to your set list if Settings > General Settings > Save Quick Added Songs is turned on.

-- While viewing a show, your device will not auto-lock (go to sleep).
+- While viewing a show or smart list, your device will not auto-lock (go to sleep).
 Please be sure your battery is charged before starting your gig!

-Here are some app features that are only available when viewing shows:
+Here are some app features that are only available when viewing shows and smart lists: